HTTPArchive/almanac.httparchive.org/src/content/en/2024/ecommerce.md

 {{ figure_markup(
   image="mobile-lcp-performance.png",
-  caption="Mobile year-over-year Platform LCP performance.", description="Bar chart displaying the year-over-year performance for Largest Contentful Paint (LCP) on mobile devices across various e-commerce platforms from 2022 to 2024.
+  caption="Mobile year-over-year Platform LCP performance.", description="Bar chart displaying the year-over-year performance for Largest Contentful Paint (LCP) on mobile devices across various ecommerce platforms from 2022 to 2024.
 The chart illustrates progressive improvement in the percentage of mobile websites achieving good LCP scores for platforms including WooCommerce, Shopify, Squarespace Commerce, and others, indicating enhanced load performance over the years.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTQYSD_rO7eGM-ViE3WD7wQOV0itRwjmNy1lkKOyeF7L_b5EDvDlHjAgIzKBnVwExUzC_PSbg0t-3k5/pubchart?oid=523370223&format=interactive", sheets_gid="871753253", sql_file="core_web_vitals_yoy.sql"
   )
 }}

-#### **Cumulative Layout Shift (CLS)**
+#### Cumulative Layout Shift (CLS)

 Cumulative Layout Shift (CLS) measures how stable the layout of a page is by tracking how much content unexpectedly shifts as the page loads.
 A good CLS score means that 75% or more of a website's visits register a score of 0.1 or lower, indicating a stable, user-friendly experience.

 {{ figure_markup(
   image="mobile-cls-performance.png",
-  caption="Mobile year-over-year Platform CLS performance.", description="Bar chart showcasing the year-over-year performance for Cumulative Layout Shift (CLS) on mobile across various e-commerce platforms from 2022 to 2024.
+  caption="Mobile year-over-year Platform CLS performance.", description="Bar chart showcasing the year-over-year performance for Cumulative Layout Shift (CLS) on mobile across various ecommerce platforms from 2022 to 2024.
 This chart highlights improvement trends in the percentage of mobile websites meeting good CLS scores for platforms such as WooCommerce, Shopify, Squarespace Commerce, Wix eCommerce, and others, reflecting increased stability and reduced layout shifts over time.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTQYSD_rO7eGM-ViE3WD7wQOV0itRwjmNy1lkKOyeF7L_b5EDvDlHjAgIzKBnVwExUzC_PSbg0t-3k5/pubchart?oid=1657299227&format=interactive", sheets_gid="871753253", sql_file="core_web_vitals_yoy.sql"
   )
 }}

 In comparison to LCP, improvements in CLS have been less dramatic.
 Many platforms have only made modest progress, with Magento struggling more than others.
 WooCommerce, while facing challenges in other metrics, performs exceptionally well in CLS, similar to many other platforms.

-#### **Interaction to Next Paint (INP)**
+#### Interaction to Next Paint (INP)

 INP captures the time taken from the moment a user interacts with a page (e.g., clicking a button) to when the browser visually responds to that interaction.
 A good [INP score is 200 milliseconds or less](https://web.dev/articles/inp), which ensures a smooth and responsive experience.

 {{ figure_markup(
   image="mobile-inp-performance.png",
-  caption="Mobile year-over-year Platform INP performance.", description="Bar chart illustrating the year-over-year performance for Interaction to Next Paint (INP) on mobile across various e-commerce platforms from 2022 to 2024.
+  caption="Mobile year-over-year Platform INP performance.", description="Bar chart illustrating the year-over-year performance for Interaction to Next Paint (INP) on mobile across various ecommerce platforms from 2022 to 2024.
 The chart shows improvement trends in the percentage of mobile websites achieving good INP scores for platforms including WooCommerce, Shopify, Squarespace Commerce, and others, reflecting enhanced interactivity and response times over time.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTQYSD_rO7eGM-ViE3WD7wQOV0itRwjmNy1lkKOyeF7L_b5EDvDlHjAgIzKBnVwExUzC_PSbg0t-3k5/pubchart?oid=596833810&format=interactive", sheets_gid="871753253", sql_file="core_web_vitals_yoy.sql"
   )
 }}

 While most platforms have improved their INP scores, some still lag behind, including Magento and BigCommerce, with pass rates of 49% and 67%, respectively.
 However, most platforms have a pass rate above 75%, indicating substantial progress across the industry.

-## **Lighthouse**
+## Lighthouse

 [Lighthouse](https://developers.google.com/web/tools/lighthouse/) is an open-source, automated tool for auditing web page quality.
 It provides metrics and reports on aspects like performance, accessibility, best practices, and search engine optimization (SEO).

 It generates reports with lab data that offer developers actionable suggestions for enhancing websites.
 However, it's important to note that Lighthouse scores do not directly impact the real-world field data collected by [CrUX](https://developers.google.com/web/tools/chrome-user-experience-report).
 The HTTP Archive runs Lighthouse on mobile and desktop web pages, simulating a [slow 4G connection with throttled CPU performance](https://almanac.httparchive.org/en/2022/methodology#lighthouse).
 Lighthouse Performance is a lab-based assessment of website performance tailored to specific test profiles for desktop and mobile users.
 To better understand the differences between both metrics, refer t[o this article](https://web.dev/articles/lab-and-field-data-differences).

 While Core Web Vitals offer real-world data, they provide a limited set of metrics.
 Lighthouse, on the other hand, gives us lab data for a wide variety of metrics.
 You can also run a Lighthouse test for this page using Chrome DevTools.
-In the following section, we focus on e-commerce systems that were detected more than 50,000 times to emphasize the systems people commonly use and recognize in our charts.
+In the following section, we focus on ecommerce systems that were detected more than 50,000 times to emphasize the systems people commonly use and recognize in our charts.
 However, the complete data is available in the sheets, and for exceptional cases, we also mention smaller shop systems.

-### Performance score
+### Performance

 The Lighthouse [performance score](https://web.dev/performance-scoring/) is a metric that summarizes the overall performance of a web page, mainly focusing on how quickly and smoothly it loads and becomes usable for visitors.
 This score ranges from 0 to 100, where higher scores indicate better performance.